tomedio/stripe-symfony/docs/_docs/features/pay-per-action.md

 ### 1. Implement the Required Interfaces

-First, make sure your User entity implements the `StripeCustomerAwareInterface` and has a credits balance field:
+First, make sure your User entity implements the `StripeUserInterface` and has a credits balance field:

 ```php
 <?php